 Holbien seems spot on on his head proportions.
 But he loses all sense of realistic human anatomy when it comes to Henry's shoulders.
 When I guess at where the upper arms might join the shoulder under Henry's expansively wide coat, it seems Holbien has exaggerated the monarch's shoulders into the realm of the epic.

 Now, Holbien was an exacting realist, and could easily have depicted Henry's form with concinnity.
 But I tend to think Holbien, wishing to avoid the tickle of the executioner's axe, wisely chose flattery in the pursuit of longer life.

-Henry's fashion folly, when looked at through the lens of today, places him firmly in the comic realm inhabited by the likes of Transformers and Autobots, such as our pal Bumblebee (right).
+Henry's fashion folly, when looked at through the lens of today, places him firmly in the comic realm inhabited by the likes of Transformers and Autobots, such as our pal Bumblebee (left).
 And I'm not even mentioning his silly cod piece.

-Just to show you how pliable our perception of head/shoulder ratio is, here is perhaps the most beautiful object ever made: the bust of Nefertiti (left).
+Just to show you how pliable our perception of head/shoulder ratio is, here is perhaps the most beautiful object ever made: the bust of Nefertiti (right).
 Here, the head size is exaggerated by a large crown, and the shoulders are trimmed to fit the bust format.
 But she still looks normal.
 As normal as a woman so spectacularly elegant can look.

 So why are our heads so big?
 Part of the reason is that there is so much is going on there: brain, five senses, eating, breathing, speaking, our emotional signalling apparatus, and the facility to make really resonant burps.
 I'm just glad that evolution did not chance us by putting the reproductive and excretory functions in our heads as well.
 That would greatly complicate Hat design.